Iqbal0007/Pose-tracking-and-detection/README.md

 mergeAll.py -
 In a specfic folder if the 4 videos are available then we can simply run this python file and it will create 4 folders where it will save frames from each video in their designated folder and will also save the merged frames in Merged folder.
+This script can be useful for data preparation before training models too.

     command line to run -
     python mergeAll.py